dwhiffing/fury/content/nato/be/navy/body.md

 **Frigates**

-The four Anti Submarine Warfare (ASW) Frigates of the [<u>Wielingen class</u>](http://www.seaforces.org/marint/Belgian-Navy/Frigate/Wielingen-class.htm) are quite modest in size and armament.
-At 2,200 tons with a single 100mm gun, a single Sea Sparrow air defence missile launcher (eight missiles), four Exocet anti ship missiles and ASW weapons, these ships have limited employability in a high threat area.
+The four Anti-Submarine Warfare (ASW) Frigates of the [<u>Wielingen class</u>](http://www.seaforces.org/marint/Belgian-Navy/Frigate/Wielingen-class.htm) are quite modest in size and armament.
+At 2,200 tons with a single 100mm gun, a single Sea Sparrow air defence missile launcher (eight missiles), four Exocet anti-ship missiles and ASW weapons, these ships have limited employability in a high threat area.
 All are base at Zeebrugge.
 F 913 Ran aground in 1988 while on an exercise in Norway, as a result she was repaired in dry dock and deployed again in 1992, but was the first to